 At the end of the day, both of these types of grills make a fantastic piece of equipment.
 When buying a new grill, you need to think about what you’ll be using it for and what features you value the most.

-In my mind, no matter which grill you pick, you’ll have a great time coming up with new ways to wow your audience with this best-seller from Traeger.
+There's no doubt you’ll have a great time coming up with new ways to wow your audience with this best-seller from Traeger.